lucky0612/ideaforge/README.md

 - 📑 **Detailed Technical Documentation**: Get in-depth technical documents with diagrams and schemas.
 - ⚡ **Priority Access**: Get faster processing and additional design elements.

-## 💻 Contribution
-We are open to contributions!
-Feel free to fork this project, make improvements, and submit pull requests.

-### How to contribute:
-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature/your-feature`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Open a pull request.

-## 👥 Team
-- **[Your Name]** – Project Lead
-- **[Collaborator's Name]** – AI/ML Developer
-- **[Collaborator's Name]** – Front-end Developer

 ## 📬 Contact
 Got any questions or want to reach out to us?
 Feel free to contact us at: